selfdefined/web-app/11ty/definitions/guys.md

   - yinz
 ---

-This term is used colloquial for a person (guy, singular) or group of people (guys, plural); its origins come from Guy Fawkes.
+colloquially, a group of people (or, a person when singular); its origin comes from Guy Fawkes, a man, and thus, historically referenced a man or men/fellow or fellows.

 ## Issues
 "Hey guys" is a common English salutation for groups of people.
 However, as guys is not gender-neutral, people can feel excluded when addressed as "guys."